Mouret-Orfeu/CATHe2/README.md

 (venv_1 has to be activated)

-- To use the new version of CATHe (for input type AA only)
+- To use the new version of CATHe, i.e CATHe2  (for input type AA only)

 run